KristianColville1/my-profit/README.md

 The goals of this project include:

-- Designing a back-end application for users with small to medium sized businesses
+- Designing a back-end application for users with in need of a software utility tool for business
-- It should provide users with the ability to store and access user accounts
+- It should provide users with the ability to store and access data
 - This is a CLI project so the application should work in a terminal
 - Use the [python programming language](https://www.python.org/) to build the application